FeistyKit/universe-simulator/roadmap.md

 - ~~GUI thread~~ Got the *thread* running, just have to do the GUI itself :p

 - The GUI Itself

   - Widgets

   - Requires two clicks to place down bodies so motion can be implemented.
+FINISH THIS.

   - Click and drag(?)